-The standby mode of the L99MOD53XP is activated by clearing the bit 23 of the input data register 0.
-All latched data are cleared and the inputs and outputs are switched to high impedance.
-In the standby mode the current at $V_S$ ( $V{CC}$ ) is less than 6 $\mu$ A (50 $\mu$ A) for CSN = high (DO in 3-state).
-By switching the $V{CC}$ voltage a very low quiescent current can be achieved.
+The standby mode of the L99MOD54XP is activated by clearing the bit 23 of the input data register 0.
+All latched data is cleared and the inputs and outputs are switched to high impedance.
+In the standby mode the current at V_S (V{CC}) is less than 6 μ A (50 μ A) for CSN = high (DO in 3-state).
+By switching the V{CC} voltage a very low quiescent current can be achieved.
 If bit 23 is set, the device is switched to active mode.